 Domain of a top-level model to

-Simulation of dataflow domains in Normal and Accelerator modes leverages the multicore CPU architecture of the host computer.
+Simulation of dataflow domains leverages the multicore CPU architecture of the host computer.
 It automatically partitions your model and simulates the subsystem using multiple threads.

 The first time you simulate a dataflow domain, the simulation is single threaded.
 During this simulation, the software performs a cost analysis.
 The next time the model compiles, the software automatically partitions the system for multithreaded execution.